OriHoch/kamatera-k8s/README.md

 ## Using port forwarding to access internal cluster services

-You can easily connect to any pod in the cluster using kubectl port-forward
+You can connect to any pod in the cluster using kubectl port-forward

 Following will start a port forward with the elasticsearch pod